Algorift169/Quiz-game-/README.md

-# Quiz-game-
-A console-based quiz game in C++ with four categories (Programming, History, Math, and General Knowledge).
-The game loads questions, options, and answers from external files, saves player progress, and lets users continue where they left off while tracking scores and progress.
+Quiz Game in C++

+A console-based quiz game built with C++, featuring multiple categories:

+Programming Knowledge
+History
+Math
+General Knowledge

+🔹 Each category supports hundreds of questions stored in external text files.
+🔹 Four options per question with correct answer validation.
+🔹 Automatic progress saving so players can continue where they left off.
+🔹 Tracks highest scores and category-wise progress.